18r441m/CSCE274/Assignments/Projects/project3/README.md

 ### Dropbox submission

-NOTE: Your submission should consist of one PDF and one ZIP file.
+NOTE: Your submission should consist of one PDF file & (make sure you Tag your latest code you want to use as your submission code on the Github repo).

 - Submit a PDF to CSE Dropbox with: